-The hearing discounts can help you and your covered family members save on hearing exams, a large choice of leading brand hearing aids, batteries and free routine follow-up services.
+You get hearing discounts that can help you and your covered family members save on hearing exams, a large choice of leading brand hearing aids, batteries and free routine follow-up services.
 There are two ways for you to save at thousands of locations through Hearing Care Solutions or Amplifon Hearing Health Care for more information.
-Visit your member website at aetnafeds.com for more information once you are a member.